Travel to the UK during Covid-19: What you need to know before you go

 On January 4, England entered its third national lockdown.
 All nonessential shops are closed and schools are largely shut.
 Those in England can only go out for essential reasons, which includes outdoor exercise or visiting a place of worship.
 Restaurants are open for takeaway food.
 You can meet one member of another household outside for exercise, and preformed 'support bubbles' can still meet.

-When lockdown ends, visitors to England will find the country divided into four tiers.
+When lockdown ends, visitors to England will likely find the country divided once again into four tiers.
 Tier 1 is the lowest.
 This allows for mixing indoors and outdoors of up to six people, sporting events with a capacity of 4,000 and pubs and bars able to trade as normal.

 Tier 2 restrictions only allow for mixing between households outdoors.
 People are not allowed to meet other households in indoor settings, including pubs, which must stop serving alcohol at 10 p.m. and only do so with a "substantial meal."
 Retail is open, however and sports events can take place with 2,000 people.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 27.